juanfernandes/juanfernandes-uk/src/notes/january-2020-monthly-notes.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/og.jpg"
-title: 'January 2020: Monthly Notes'
+title: "January 2020: Monthly Notes"
-description: January has been a surprisingly busy month - it's normally a bit quieter than this.
-My contract was extended until the end of March - it was supposed to be just a 6-week contract until mid-January, so I had lined up some freelance work to tide me over before starting a new contract.
+description: "January has been a surprisingly busy month - it's normally a bit quieter than this.
+My contract was extended until the end of March - it was supposed to be just a 6-week contract until mid-January, so I had lined up some freelance work to tide me over before starting a new contract."
 keywords:
   - freelance
   - elementor
   - beaver builder
   - wordpress page builders
   - wordpress
   - front-end
   - cmi
   - contract
   - monthly notes
 date: 2020-02-10T00:00:00Z
 tags:
-- notes
   - monthly-notes
 ---
 January has been a surprisingly busy month - it's normally a bit quieter than this.
-My contract was extended until the end of March - it was supposed to be just a 6-week contract until mid-January, so I had lined up some freelance work to tide me over before starting a new contract.
+My contract was extended until the end of March - it was supposed to be just a 6-week contract until mid-January, so I had lined up some freelance work to tide me over before starting a new contract.{.lead}

 ## Work